fractal-protocol/backend-interview/README.md

 ### 3. Modular Design & Scalability
 - Refactor code into modular components.
 - Add a simple analytical feature.
 - Discuss: How would you scale to 1.000+ wallets?
 How about 1.000.000+ wallets?
 Bottlenecks?
-Optimization strategies (e.g., batch queries)?
+Optimization strategies (e.g., batch queries etc.)?

 ## Technical Notes
 - **Blockchain Library**: Use Web3.py.